 I always appreciate it when bloggers with CFS/ME, fibromyalgia, or other chronic illnesses offer their insights and strategies for living fully—we have so much to learn from one another.
 I'd like to return the favor and offer some strategies that work for me.
-They're not suggestions for medications or supplements or life-style changes or therapies—instead, they're some of the things that help me accept illness as part of my life while not allowing it to rule my life.
+They're not suggestions for medications or therapies—instead, they're some of the things that help me accept illness as part of my life while not allowing it to rule my life.
 One of my friends has kindly made an addition to the list, and I hope others will feel free to suggest their own words of wisdom as well.
 (Note: This list first appeared in a somewhat more irritated form as "Qwitcherbellyakin" in July, 2010.)

 1. Prioritize.
 Illness does offer us gifts, if we just have the good sense to recognize them.
 One of the most powerful gifts is also one of the nastiest afflictions—the incapacity to do everything (or almost anything) we used to do.
 The good side of that is that we really have to figure out what matters to us at the very deepest levels.
 What are your core values?
 What principles do you hold most dear?
 Not what do you enjoy doing the most, but what do you care about the most?
 Healthy people can engage in all sorts of activities whether they express their values or not.
 People with chronic illnesses do not have that luxury.
 We cannot expend energy on things that don't matter.
 So figure out what you value—what your mission is, what your vision is.
 Find the activities that you can do that further your values, and don't waste precious energy on the things that don't.
 You may be surprised to discover that you can live out your values no matter what your current abilities.